elmomoilanen/Halloc/README.md

 Header file `halloc.h` defines public APIs for the library.
 Use `halloc()` to request new memory allocation and `hfree()` to deallocate this memory.
 In addition, there are three functions to provide detailed memory statistics for total or type specific memory usage.

 Following code section gives an example use case of the halloc library.
-The code snippet illustrates functionality that makes the library interesting, e.g. the mentioned availability of few virtual memory usage statistics, each beginning with the "halloc_print" prefix.
+The code snippet illustrates functionality that makes the library interesting, e.g. the mentioned possibility to inspect virtual memory usage statistics via three different functions, each beginning with the "halloc_print" prefix.

 ```C
 #include <stdlib.h>